STUDENT RESEARCH COLLOQUIUM

 Deadline

-• a cover letter that describes, among other things, how far along you are and approximately how many years remain in your present course of study;
+- a cover letter describing, among other things, how far along you are and approximately how many years remain in your present course of study;